 - You have applied in writing to your employer or an employment tribunal within six months of your job ending

 If your employer has gone into liquidation but failed to carry out the correct legal procedures to ensure members of staff are kept in the loop about their circumstances, it could be time to contact a solicitor to discuss your rights.

 Contact Percy Hughes & Roberts

-To speak to our dedicated team for advice, contact Percy Hughes & Roberts for a no-obligation phone consultation today.
+To speak to our insolvency solicitors for advice, contact Percy Hughes & Roberts for a no-obligation phone consultation today.
 We provide ourselves on offering expert advice that's easy to understand, and we will be with you through every step of the legal process.